morenoh149/ClassNotes/01-prework.md

 This is the prework expected to be completed before the first day of classes July 7th 2014.

 * register an account on [github.com](github.com).
 It will be your resume as a programmer.
 All your code will be visible to employers to review.
 * You must use OSX or LINUX for this course (no Windows).
 If you need to keep your windows install [dual boot it](http://www.dedoimedo.com/computers/dual-boot-windows-8-ubuntu.html).
-Otherwise install [Ubuntu](https://www.youtube.com/watch?v=i_4Kh5kE3xA) alone
+Otherwise install [Ubuntu](https://www.youtube.com/watch?v=i_4Kh5kE3xA) alone.
-* Anytime you watch a tutorial on youtube I encourage you to play it at 1.5x speed unless you can't understand the material at that speed.
+* Anytime you watch a tutorial on youtube I encourage you to play it at 1.5x speed unless that's too fast for you.
 * install [sublime text](http://www.sublimetext.com/2)
 * watch this intro to the [terminal](https://www.youtube.com/watch?v=jDINUSK7rXE)
 * Now that you know how to do things in the terminal you can install the following using the terminal